Airway exchange catheters

 • If oxygenation worsens after extubation with AEC in place: treat as airway obstruction until proven otherwise (jaw thrust, airway adjuncts, CPAP, suction, consider laryngospasm management).

-• If capnography absent via AEC: check connections, ensure lumen not blocked with secretions, reassess position (withdraw slightly), consider fibreoptic confirmation; do not assume tracheal placement.
+• If capnography absent via AEC: check connections, ensure lumen not blocked with secretions, reassess position (withdraw slightly), consider fibreoptic confirmation, do not assume tracheal placement.

 • If railroading fails: use laryngoscopy/videolaryngoscopy to align glottis, rotate tube, use smaller tube, consider fibreoptic over/alongside AEC, or abandon and re-intubate by alternative plan.